twinstar6980/Twinning.Documentation/english/advanced.md

 Users can customize scripts to make the tool execute the results they want.

-You can rewrite the logic of the main script yourself, but it is recommended to build on the existing [Script module](https://github.com/twinkles-twinstar/TwinStar.ToolKit/tree/master/Script), which already provides a rich set of features with a good interaction mechanism.
+You can rewrite the logic of the main script yourself, but it is recommended to build on the existing [Script module](https://github.com/twinkles-twinstar/TwinStar.ToolKit/tree/master/Script), which already provides a rich set of functions with a good interaction mechanism.

 The following section describes how to customize the script.